fuzziqersoftware/newserv/README.md

 This project is primarily for my own nostalgia; I offer no guarantees on how or when this project will advance.

-Current issues / missing features:
+Current known issues / missing features:
 - Download quests are mostly implemented, but the client doesn't always accept them.
 It's probably a format issue in file generation.
-Fix this.
+- Test all the communication features (info board, simple mail, card search, etc.)
 - PSO PC and PSOBB are essentially entirely untested.
 Only GC is fairly well-tested.
 - Add all the chat commands that khyller used to have.
 (Most, but not all, currently exist in newserv.)

 ## Usage

 Currently this code should build on macOS and Ubuntu.
-It might build on other Linux flavors, but don't expect it to work on Windows at all.
+It will likely work on other Linux flavors too, but probably will not work on Windows.

 So, you've read all of the above and you want to try it out?
 Here's what you do:
 - Make sure you have CMake and libevent installed.